 For this recipe, we are making a crostini from tomatoes, whipped feta, and olive oil!

 The crostini, along with bruschetta, is thought to date back to the medieval period.
 At that time, peasants typically ate their meals on slices of bread as they worked.
+If you are interested in learning about the difference between the crostini and bruschetta, you can refer to our blog post on the subject.

 What Is Whipped Feta?